gabriel-rosa/gabriel-rosa.github.io/_posts/2021-05-26-exporting-a-render-with-transparency-in-a-way-that-supports-blending.md

 Since each rendering assumes the destination color is opaque, every alpha is discarded but the last one ($$\alpha_n$$), which is written to the backbuffer along with color $$O_n = X_n + K_n * B_r$$.

-In the case of a fully transparent background we have $$B_r = 0$$, so the final color is $$O_n = X_n$$.
+In the case we're investigating where the background is fully transparent we have $$B_r = 0$$, so the final color is $$O_n = X_n$$.
 In order to present the backbuffer to the monitor we "blend" it with the default state which is black, so the presented color is

 $$O_r = \alpha_n O_n$$